link-foundation/use-m/README.md

 console.log(`_.add(1, 2) = ${_.add(1, 2)}`);
 ```

+Only 2 lines and now have an interactive playground for JavaScript and almost any NPM library directly in your browser's console.
+No more cloud based sandboxes required.

 ### Network imports

 It is possible to use `--experimental-network-imports` to enable the same style of imports as in browser version.
 See [the example](https://github.com/link-foundation/use-m/blob/main/examples/network-imports/index.mjs).